Discover the health and beauty benefits of honey

 Keep it local

 Honey that comes from outside the UK, and especially those countries not in the EU, can come with a risk: some bees are artificially fed corn syrup, rather than natural flower nectar.
+This can lower its nutritional value and beneficial properties.
 There was also controversy surrounding Chinese honey in 2002, when all Chinese honey was removed from the supermarket shelves after traces of the harmful antibiotic chloramphenicol was found in honey, with brands such as Tesco Finest and Gales included.
 Chinese honey counts for around a quarter of all exported honey and, because it is cheap, some countries are keen to import it before bottling and claiming it as their own.

-Manuka honey, thanks to the amazing health-giving properties of the manuka plant, is more antibacterial than most honeys and can be used to soothe sore throats, coughs and colds, as well as help boost the immune system.
-It is more expensive though, especially the properly accredited brands which carry UMF ratings (Unique Manuka Factor): the higher the rating, the more properties the honey is likely to posess.
-As a general rule, a manuka honey with a rating of around +10 is a good guideline.
+Manuka honey, thanks to the amazing health-giving properties of the manuka plant, is considered more antibacterial than most honeys and often used to help soothe sore throats, coughs and colds, as well as help support the immune system.
+It is more expensive though, especially the accredited brands which carry UMF ratings (Unique Manuka Factor): the higher the rating, the more properties the honey is likely to possess.
+As a general rule, a manuka honey with a rating of around +10 is considered to be a good guideline.

 Children under the age of 12 months should not be given plain honey due to the small risk of contamination with botulism, and pregnant women may like to take their health professional’s advice.